maxfreyter/Churn-Analysis/README.md

 # Customer Churn Overview Dashboard

 ## Overview
-This project was part of a guided case study on DataCamp for a fictional telecom company called **Databel**.
+This project was done with data from a fictional telecom company called **Databel**.
 The goal of the analysis was to understand the factors contributing to customer churn and provide actionable insights for reducing it.
 The dashboard was built using **Power BI**.

 ### Key Metrics
 - **Total Churned Customers**: 1,796